johannesvollmer/exrs/README.md

 We try to prevent writing invalid OpenEXR files by either taking advantage of Rusts type system, or runtime checks if the type system does not suffice.

-### Architecture

-The main parts of this library are:

--   `file` - Provides raw access to the files contents.

-    The File is loaded from a byte stream into really low level structures.
-No decompression will take place up to this stage, and no data will be rearranged compared to the file layout.
-    This representation is as close to the file layout as feasible, in order to be really fast if no decompression is required.
-    Basic file content validation is made to avoid processing invalid files.

--   `image` - Supports interpreting the raw file and supports (but is not enforcing) exr conventions.

-    It is able to convert between the raw file contents and usable formats, for example `RGBA` arrays.
-This is optional because the OpenEXR format is very detailed, and converting to simpler representation will lose that detail.
-This part of the library is provided mainly for some very simple use-cases, like displaying a larger preview than OpenEXR already contains.

 ### What I am proud of